-An instrument for clarifying sustainability in textiles and fashion
+An instrument for clarifying sustainability of garments

 The academically rooted Shades of Green instrument has been developed in the FINIX research project on sustainable textile systems by Postdoctoral researcher Linda Turunen and Professor of Sustainability Management Minna Halme.